MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 * works identically in the browser, on Node.js, and on the command line

 This manual provides instruction for the web browser applications of Image Sequencer.
 The user manual consists of specifications, a description of the modules and an applications section which describes how the modules, when combined, can be used for different types of image analysis.

 Image sequencer is available at: https://sequencer.publiclab.org/examples/#steps=

+### General Instructions:

+General operationg instructions are described below:

+1) Access Image sequencer  at: https://sequencer.publiclab.org/examples/#steps=
+2) Load new picture (or use default image)
+3) Select step or processing module

 ## Specifications:
 ### Input Format Options:
 Image sequencer supports the following options as input images: